EwellNeuroLab/Seizure-Analysis-GUI/README.md

 **_Modifying the number of maximum channels_**
 The GUI is set to a maximum number of 32 channels.
 If more than 32 is needed:
 Go to line 733-734 and change the 32 to any number in the zeros() and strings() function.

-**_Replacing the seizure detection algorithm_**
- Go to line 225 and replace the SeizureDetection_EwellLabV2 function.
-This function is called in line 362, make sure you change it to the function you are using.